snowplow/dbt-snowplow-unified/docs/markdown/snowplow_unified_common_cols.md

 On Web, it is calculated based on the page ping events.
 On mobile, it is calculated using the `screen_summary` context.
 {% enddocs %}

+{% docs col_cv_id %}
+A unique surrogate key using a event_id and cv_type to uniquely identify a record in the conversions table.
+{% enddocs %}